 There are different types of laboratory software that we know today.
 They range from simple applications to very sophisticated software that manages complex processes.
 Not all software fits into every laboratory, and selecting the right tool can be a complicated and long process.
-Sometimes laboratories decide to stay with their old system (usually a combination of paper, some basic computer programs, and local storage) rather than investing time into new software implementation or new laboratory information system.
+Sometimes laboratories decide to stay with their old system (usually a combination of paper, some basic computer programs, and local storage) rather than digitalizing their processes and investing time into new software implementation or new laboratory information system.
 That is a step back, though.
 Laboratory software can increase the efficiency and productivity of a laboratory, and provides better inventory management.
 Furthermore, it guarantees the traceability of processes and data security, which is crucial if you aim to achieve data integrity.
 In this article, you will learn more about different types of laboratory software, what are their typical features, and where do they fit.

 Electronic Lab Notebook (ELN)

 ELNs are, therefore, universal research data management platforms.
 They hold data about protocols, raw data, analysis protocols, analyzed lab data, results, figures, and reports.
-It also helps to track inventories and equipment, and improve operational efficiency.
+It also helps to track inventories and equipment, and improve operational efficiency and workflow management.
 Important features are also collaboration, sharing, and automating processes.
 ELNs usually also supports integrations with other software, which allows them to become a central data storage point for R&D operations.
 Data can be automatically fetched from laboratory instruments and fed to analysis software.
 All of this while maintaining integrity and history of changes.

 Example of an electronic laboratory notebook – SciNote

 The industry widely adopted ELNs and uses them instead of paper notebooks.
 ELNs, therefore, implement also features needed by 21 CFR Part 11 (and equivalent) regulations.
-Examples of such features are electronic signatures, audit trails, and access control.
+Examples of such key features are electronic signatures, audit trails, and access control.
 ELNs are accepted by the courts as an equivalent to paper notebooks and are treated equally in patent disputes.

 Example: Fiona, a PhD student, is about to perform an assay.
 She first finds the protocol in the group repository of protocols in research group ELN and copies it to her workspace.
 Then, she makes some changes and sends it to her supervisor to review it.
 After the supervisor confirms it, she goes to the laboratory and performs the assay based on her lab data.
 The electronic lab notebook guides her through the protocol, and she can sign off each step of the protocol.
 Then she uploads the raw data to ELN, analyzes it with the analysis pipeline attached to the protocol, and saves the analyzed data next to the raw data.
 Then she sends the results for review to the supervisor.
 The supervisor is happy with the results and approves them.
 The supervisor can also electronically sign the experiment, preventing any further modifications to it.
 Based on the confirmed and signed results, Fiona can start working on her lab reports.